 6, 12, 18 and 24 months

-Percentage of Participants With Objective Response Rate, as Determined by the Investigator Using Response Evaluation Criteria In Solid Tumors (RECIST) Version 1.1 (v1.1)
+Percentage of Participants With Objective Response, as Determined by the Investigator Using Response Evaluation Criteria In Solid Tumors Version 1.1 (RECIST v1.1)

 Time Frame: From randomization to the first occurence of disease progression or death from any cause, whichever occurs first (up to approximately 55 months)

-Objective response rate (ORR) is defined as a Best Overall Response (BOR) of either Complete Response (CR) or Partial Response (PR), as determined by the investigator with use of RECIST v1.1.
-A minimum interval of 6 weeks (42 days) will be considered for Stable Disease (SD) to be assigned as best overall response, i.e. in the case the single response is SD, PR or CR, this single response must have been assessed no less than 6 weeks (at least 42 days) after start date of study treatment.
+Objective response rate (ORR)=best overall response (BOR) of either complete response (CR)/partial response (PR), as determined by investigator with use of RECIST v1.1.
+CR= disappearance of all target lesions or any pathological lymph nodes (whether target or non-target) having a reduction in short axis to <10 millimeters (mm).
+PR=at least a 30% decrease in the sum of diameters of target lesions, taking as reference the baseline sum of diameters.
+A minimum interval of 6 weeks (42 days) was considered for stable disease (SD) to be assigned as BOR, i.e. in case the single response is SD, PR or CR, this single response must have been assessed no less than 6 weeks (at least 42 days) after start date of study treatment.
+SD=neither sufficient shrinkage to qualify for PR nor sufficient increase to qualify for PD, taking as reference the smallest sum of the diameters while in the study.
+Percentages were rounded off to the nearest decimal point.

 From randomization to the first occurence of disease progression or death from any cause, whichever occurs first (up to approximately 55 months)